ReginaAbena19/Coding-Quiz/README.md

 ## After thoughts

 ## Installation

-The challenge is deployed using Github Pages.
-The end result can be found here: <here> When viewing through the editor ensure live server is installed in order to run the index.html file in the browswer.
+* The challenge is deployed using Github Pages.
+The end result can be found here: https://reginaabena19.github.io/Coding-Quiz/

+* When viewing through the editor ensure live server is installed in order to run the index.html file in the browswer.